Skip Navigation Links

 HAYMAKER

-If a little natural encouragement doesn't do the trick, the GM can offer some incentives.
-The most direct incentive is to simply replace the Haymaker stat line with the stat line of the Martial Maneuver Sacrifice Strike, which is basically just a better "Martial" version of Haymaker that removes the timing component and reduces the DCV penalty.
+If a little natural encouragement doesn't do the trick, the GM can instead offer some incentives.
+The most direct approach is to simply replace the Haymaker stat line with the stat line of the Martial Maneuver Sacrifice Strike, which is basically just a better "Martial" version of Haymaker that removes the timing component and reduces the DCV penalty.

 PUSHING

 Along the same lines as Haymaker above the GM could allow characters to Push their Strength for the purposes of doing more damage as a matter of course.
-I personally am not a fan of Pushing or allowing its use as a casual matter, but some play groups routinely do this anyway.
-Its an option at any rate.

 DEADLY BLOW